How to Write a Bar or Lounge Business Plan

 Target Market for a Bar and Lounge Business Plan.

-The primary target market for most Bar and Lounge businesses often comprises working-class individuals aged between 25 and 40.
+The primary target market for most bar and lounge businesses is often comprised of working-class individuals between 25 and 40.
 This demographic is typically more social and receptive to the growing trend of microbreweries with a lounge/bar component than other age groups.
 However, unique bar themes may be crafted to appeal to other demographics, offering a basis for business diversification and creating an edge over competitors.

 Leveraging Geographic Opportunities